The potting mix indoor gardeners use to sustain houseplants can help or hinder their plants.

 Perlite is puffed volcanic glass, which adds a light airy texture to the mix.
 It is very similar in texture to styrofoam balls.

-Orchid bark is large and chunky bark pieces that provide spaces for air and root growth.
+Orchid bark is made of large and chunky bark pieces that provide spaces for air and root growth.
 It is particularly great for epiphytic plants (plants that grow and climb on trees/rocks/plants).
 I have a bunch of these like hoyas, pothos, and philodendrons.

 Many people may choose to only add one of these ingredients.
 The most common is perlite.